Pelagicore/qface/docs/qtcpp.rst

     }

 The QTCPP generator will generate all CPP code including the plugin code and project files.
-Additional it will generate an empty simulation stub.
+Additionally it will generate an empty simulation stub.

 In QML you would now be able to write the following code.